WillC33/WillC33/README.md

 I'm an API enthusiast and web developer who loves building efficient, functionally-inspired solutions to problems.
 Currently, I'm exploring version control with functional patterns in nex-vcs.
 I like to emphasise performance and usability in my projects, embracing open and accessibile standards and pratices.
-I could explain a monad, but then I'd have to kill you 😉

 ## 𝚃𝚎𝚌𝚑 & 𝚃𝚘𝚘𝚕𝚜